Skip to main content

 Places to Visit in Marietta, Ohio

 - Due to COVID-19, the Legacy Library has taken down the Ohio Pioneers exhibit.
 The library plans to reopen the exhibit in Spring 2021 so watch for details!
 In the meantime, please enjoy our virtual exhibit.

-The public is invited to view an exciting exhibit featuring Marietta's early history through rare books, manuscripts, and art works from the Legacy Library Special Collections.
-The exhibit, inspired by the release of Pulitzer Prize winning author David McCullough's forthcoming book, The Pioneers, will be open to the public in Marietta College's Legacy Library from April 15-October 15, 2019.
+- The public is invited to view an exciting exhibit featuring Marietta's early history through rare books, manuscripts, and artwork from the Legacy Library Special Collections.
+The exhibit, inspired by the release of Pulitzer Prize winning author David McCullough's book, The Pioneers, will be open to the public in Marietta College's Legacy Library.
 Many of David McCullough's publications are available in the Legacy Library.

 For Special Collections hours, specific days and holidays check the Library Calendar.

-Travel to the third floor where eleven panels walks the visitor through the history of the settlement of the area and chronicles the lives of important people in the region.
-The panels detail the early history of Marietta and there is an activity for the kids.
+- Travel to the third floor where eleven panels walk the visitor through the history of the settlement of the area and chronicle the lives of important people in the region.
+The panels detail the early history of Marietta, and there is an activity for the kids.
 Marquis de Lafayette attends to visitors on this floor.

 - On the lower level, you will find a number of historical treasures including documents of the Ohio Company of Associates, Rufus Putnam, Samuel P. Hildreth, and the Cutler family.
 Oil paintings of early Marietta settlers are on display in the Special Collections Reading Room.
 Alexander Hamilton, a shareholder in the Ohio Company, oversees this area.

 - Exhibit Sponsors